deepaktwr/BitFrames/README.md

 #####beanImageList :
-the list of image uris, comments, primary and secondary count. it can be a list of @BeanImages if you don't have image dimension and colors otherwise you can pass @BeanBitFrame with dimentions and colors to the image to show pallet colors until they load.
+the list of image uris, comments, primary and secondary count. it can be a list of @BeanImages if you don't have image dimensions and colors otherwise you can pass @BeanBitFrame with dimensions and colors to the image to show pallete* colors until they load.

 ####callback:
-gives you the all image dimentions , colors in that frame(you might ignore it and pass it null if you don't want any callback) it'll also provide you mixed and inverse colors to the framed images.
+gives you the all image dimensions , colors in that frame(you might ignore it and pass it null if you don't want any callback) it'll also provide you mixed and inverse colors to the framed images.

 ####frameType:
-Provide frame type of UNFRAMED if you are passing @BeanImages which don't have any image dimentions or colors otherwise pass FRAMED in case you are passing @BeanBitFrame with image dimention and colors
+Provide frame type of UNFRAMED if you are passing @BeanImages which don't have any image dimensions or colors otherwise pass FRAMED in case you are passing @BeanBitFrame with image dimensions and colors

 ###*_Attributes(optional):_*